jballas/441_work/HW-12/readme.md

 ## Conclusion

-Phaser is a fascinating game engine, I love that makes collisions easier, but you also have to use the code correctly to make it work.
-But I had so much more fun experimenting with the logic within phaser, than with vanilla javascript.
+Phaser 3 is a fascinating game engine.
+I love that makes collisions easier, but you also have to use the code correctly to make it work.
+I had so much more fun experimenting with the logic within Phaser 3 than with vanilla javascript.
 I loved seeing strange things happen that I was no expecting.
 The tricky part with be getting familiar with the game engine enough to make my own game.